The Great Ocean Road…famous in Australia and around the world as one of the best road trips on the planet.

-Lorne is a picturesque town situated right on the Great Ocean Road and was our favourite town to stay in along the journey.
+Lorne is a picturesque town situated Great Ocean Road coast and was our favourite town to stay in along the journey.

 It has a certain charm with great cafes, unique shops boutiques, galleries and Otway National Park is on your doorstep.
 Lorne is only 140 kilometres south of Melbourne and this place swells with people over the Christmas holidays.

 Enjoy a walk on the beach, a bike ride along the foreshore out to the pier, have a coffee at Lorne Beach Pavilion and try a burger from The Bottle of Milk – delicious!